A short review of this book was posted on Goodreads. This one is more detailed.

 Things blow out of proportion and the world seems to crumble, or so it seems.
 But… All is well that ends well.

 Oh, wait, the above sentence may sound like trivializing it, but it is not.
 Every twist and turn, every paragraph is engaging and entertaining.
 Liza and Sikandar’s relationship is heartwarming.
 Even though I knew a happily-ever-after end is promised, I was anxious until it did happen.

 First of all, this review is another example of rework.
 Some of my reviews have disappeared from Goodreads and I have to write them again.
 Ah, the pain.

 Years ago, I once had a dream.
 It was a well-developed story of sorts.
-The dream was first half of the story including the trauma of main lead was there, almos scene to scene. however, I had never thought of penning anything but dear-diary moments until then.
-I therefore left it for Farhat Ishtiaq to write.
-And she did a great job.
+The dream was first half of “Jo Bachey Hain Sang Samait Lo” including Sikandar’s trauma, almost scene to scene.
+However, I had never thought of penning anything but dear-diary moments until then.
+I, therefore, left it for Farhat Ishtiaq to write.
+And, she did a great job.
 So, I guess we all are winners here.

 This was published after a couple of years of my dream.
 No offence to her or her fans.
 I am just saying many people can get same idea for a book.

 Alright, now, let’s discuss the book.